 |Late fall 2022||

-The 2023-2024 RA application will be made available to candidates who attend a Required RA Information Session.
-Our 12 Information Sessions will be hosted between November 14, 2022 and January 6, 2023.
-RSVP links will be added mid-October.
+The 2023-2024 RA application was made available to candidates who attend a Required RA Information Session.
+Our 12 Information Sessions were hosted both in-person and remotely between November 14, 2022 and January 6, 2023.

 |January 10, 2023||The Resident Assistant application closes at 11:59pm ET.|